isovera/isovera.github.io/drupal-design-guide/index.md

 Curb cuts are good for baby strollers, lever door handles are useful when your hands are full or there’s an emergency.
 Seemingly innocuous design decisions can make a site impossible to use for some people.
 Read up on [WCAG 2.0](http://www.w3.org/TR/WCAG20/).
 Accessibility is also a human right.

+[An Alphabet of Accessibility Issues](https://the-pastry-box-project.net/anne-gibson/2014-July-31) points out some of the less obvious challenges users may face when navigating websites.

 ## Mobile-First Design

 ### Start small